muratk5n/thirdwave/en/README.md

 ---

 H2 View: "H2 Clipper to accelerate commercialisation of its hydrogen-powered airship...
-The innovative H2 Clipper airship, powered by hydrogen, has been selected for inclusion in the Dassault Systèmes’ Exclusive Accelerator Programme"
+The innovative H2 Clipper airship.. has been selected for inclusion in the Dassault Systèmes’ Exclusive Accelerator Programme"

 ---